Mindfulness Based Compassionate Living: A Three-Day Non-residential Foundation course

 Our full rates have no hidden extras and include deposit and teaching.

 Our application and payment process involves the following steps:

-- We receive your application form and assess it to ensure that this retreat is suitable for you.
-We endeavour to make assessments within a week, but if the retreat leader is on annual leave or on retreat, then this can take a little bit longer.
+- We receive your application form and assess it to ensure that this event is suitable for you.
+We endeavour to make assessments within a week but if the retreat leader is on annual leave or on retreat then this can take a little bit longer.